How to Choose the Best Manual Lawn Aerators in 2026

 Key Features

-- Hollow Tine Design: The three precision-engineered hollow tines gently extract compacted soil plugs, allowing air, water, and essential nutrients to penetrate deep into grassroots for improved growth.
+- Hollow Tine Design: Three precise hollow tines pull soil plugs, channeling air, water, and nutrients to roots for robust growth.

 Pros and Cons